[Back to the Floodgap main page] Back to Floodgap Biomed

 TB Drug Calculator

 Instructions (READ FIRST!): This dosing calculator generates typical doses for most anti-tuberculosis drugs, based on and rounded to closest known available standard strengths (such as capsules, elixirs, tablets, etc.) and capped at suggested maximums. mg/kg is provided.
 IV/IM doses are rounded to the nearest quarter-volume for ease in administration and pill splitting is not assumed by this calculator except if "scored" is listed for pediatric dosing; thus, very small doses may be difficult to achieve with standard available strengths and doses that should require cross-checking to avoid potential overdoses are flagged in bold red.
 In these cases, more precise dosing or pharmacy consultation is recommended, especially for neonates or very young children.
 Similarly, medications, or dosing administrations, under conditions requiring expert consultation before proceeding are not computed and simply shown with a CONSULT recommendation instead.
-For individuals weighing less than 40kg (88lb), the calculator will use pediatric values; pediatric patients over 40kg should be dosed as adults according to the ATS, which is observed by this calculator.
-You may force pediatric or adult dosing; see the dosage report generated to change settings.

 Drug selection and length of treatment are not addressed by this calculator and should be based on local protocol, resistance profile, coincident medical comorbidity and clinical presentation.
-Only daily and biweekly dosing is computed for the most common drugs I use locally; if you have other suggestions, please send me your comments.
+Only daily and triweekly dosing is computed for the most common drugs I use locally; if you have other suggestions, please send me your comments.

 Weight (IBW if possible):